MSDEVMTL/GlobalAzureBootcamp-2019/Lab2/README.md

 This will generate a unique string using your resource group id and location as seed.

-7) Add a variable 'suffix' with your unique name as value.
+7) Add a variable 'suffix' to contain that unique string which can be reused.

 ```json
 "variables": {